A Pandemic of Heart Attacks and Mental Ill Health?

-After catching the virus described on this website, and after seeing what permanent ill health conditions this virulent pathogen triggered in myself and in the many other people I know who caught it, my thoughts were that this virus might eventually spread exponentially like a global influenza pandemic, and cause a worldwide increase in the conditions this virus can induce (conditions like sudden heart attacks, chronic viral myocarditis, anxiety, depression and anhedonia).
+After catching the virus described on this website, and after witnessing the permanent ill health conditions this pathogen triggered in myself and 30+ other people who caught it, my concern was that this virus might spread as a slow pandemic, and cause a worldwide increase in the mental and physical diseases this virus can induce (like sudden heart attacks, chronic viral myocarditis, anxiety, depression and anhedonia).

 The Prevalence of This Virus

-The evidence indicates that the virus described on this website was not prevalent in the human population at the time I caught it.
-This can be deduced from the fact that nearly everyone who has been significantly exposed to this virus (including people of different nationalities) via regular household or workplace contact with an infected person has contracted this virus.
-Thus the fact that this virus infects more-or-less everyone who is significantly exposed to it demonstrates that very few people already had this virus in their body (since you usually do not catch the same virus twice).
-This implies that this virus had a very low prevalence in the human population at the time I first caught it, in 2003.
+Evidence indicates the virus described on this website was not prevalent in human populations at the time I caught it in 2003.
+This can be deduced from the fact that nearly everyone I know who was significantly exposed to this virus (including people of different nationalities) eventually contracted it.
+This demonstrates no one had this virus already in their body (if they had already had the virus in their body from an exposure earlier in life, they would not have been infected when exposed to it a second time, as you usually cannot catch the same virus twice).
+So the fact that everyone seemed susceptible to being infected with my virus implies it had a very low prevalence in the human population around the time I first caught it.